 “I once worked with a guy who – I kid you not – literally had two full-time jobs at the same time.
 One was an outside sales role and the other was a half inside half outside role.
 He would juggle between the two and actually had salaries coming in from both.
 This went on for close to a year, but I don’t think he ever even got caught.
 The guy was super smooth, he would coordinate his office face time between the two companies and somehow no one was ever the wiser.
 Smoothest guy I’ve ever worked with.”

-Here’s one more confession: You can close 47% more deals if you use a sales automation CRM, like Spiro!
+Here’s one more confession: You can close 47% more deals if you use a Proactive Relationship Management platform, like Spiro!